BMJ 2002;325:1265 ( 30 November )

 View this table:

-Table 1.
-Involving current or former users of mental health services as providers in mental health services
+Involving current or former users of mental health services as trainers of mental health service providers

 View this table: